A determinacy approach to Borel combinatorics: Disjoint complete sections for measure and category

 So assume that $G$ is acyclic.
-By Lemma~\ref{antimatching_2reg}, we can find a partial Borel antimatching of $G$ such that $G \restrict \comp{(\dom(f))}$ is $2$-regular.
+By Lemma~\ref{antimatching_2reg}, we can find a partial Borel antimatching of $G$ such that $G \restriction \comp{(\dom(f))}$ is $2$-regular.
 Let $A = \comp{(\dom(f))}$.
-Now take a Borel set of edges of $G \restrict A$ that are pairwise disjoint and so that the set contains at least one edge from each connected component of $G \restrict A$.
+Now take a Borel set of edges of $G \restriction A$ that are pairwise disjoint and so that the set contains at least one edge from each connected component of $G \restriction A$.
 Remove these edges from $G$ to obtain the Borel graph $G'$ on $X$.
-Now using Lemma~\ref{antimatching_2reg} on $G'$, we may obtain another set $B \subset X$ that is the complement of a partial Borel antimatching on $G'$ such that $G' \restrict B$ is $2$-regular.
-Note that $G\restrict A$ and $G'\restrict B$ do not have any connected components that are equal.
+Now using Lemma~\ref{antimatching_2reg} on $G'$, we may obtain another set $B \subset X$ that is the complement of a partial Borel antimatching on $G'$ such that $G' \restriction B$ is $2$-regular.
+Note that $G\restriction A$ and $G'\restriction B$ do not have any connected components that are equal.

 Now these $A$ and $B$ correspond to places where we have failed to construct antimatchings.
 Hence, without loss of generality, we may assume that each connected component of $G$ meets both $A$ and $B$.
 By Lemma~\ref{intersection_graph_coloring}, let $C$ be a Borel set of pairwise disjoint finite paths in $G$ from elements of $A$ to elements of $B$ that contains at least one path from every connected component of $G$.
 We may assume that if $x_0, \ldots, x_n$ is a path in $C$, then $x_0$ is the only point of this path in $A$, and $x_n$ is the only point of this path in $B$.
 (We allow paths consisting of a single point where $A$ and $B$ intersect).
-Thus, each pair of connected components of $G \restrict A$ and $G' \restrict B$ are connected by at most one path in $C$, since $G$ is acyclic.
+Thus, each pair of connected components of $G \restriction A$ and $G' \restriction B$ are connected by at most one path in $C$, since $G$ is acyclic.

-Let $S \subset X$ consist of the connected components of $G \restrict A$ that meet only finitely many paths in $C$. $G \restrict A$ is smooth on $S$.
-Hence, we can apply Lemma~\ref{extension_of_antimatchings} to obtain a Borel antimatching of the connected components of $G$ that meet $S$.
+Let $S \subset X$ consist of the connected components of $G \restriction A$ that meet only finitely many paths in $C$.
+Since this set has a Borel transversal, we can obtain a Borel antimatching of $G \restriction S$.
+We can then use Lemma~\ref{extension_of_antimatchings} to extend this to a Borel antimatching of the connected components of $G$ that meet $S$.
 An identical comment is true for $B$.
-Thus, without loss of generality, we can assume that for each connected component of $G \restrict A$ and $G' \restrict B$, if there is a path in $C$ that meets this connected component, then there are infinitely many.
+Thus, without loss of generality, we can assume that for each connected component of $G \restriction A$ and $G' \restriction B$, if there is a path in $C$ that meets this connected component, then there are infinitely many.